Rust-for-Linux/rust-for-linux.com/src/Tyr-GPU-Driver.md

 This is all that can be done for now in upstream code, at least until the Micro Controller Unit can be made to work.

-Our downstream branch (`tyr-next`) can submit small parcels of work to the GPU, and we will soon be able to submit more elaborate workflows.
-We hope to see [VkCube](https://github.com/KhronosGroup/Vulkan-Tools) running on Tyr soon.

-In any case, there is no power management and little error recovery.
-We will be working on that in the coming months.
+Our downstream branch (`tyr-dev`) provides a full, working prototype that can run GNOME, Weston, and full-screen 3D games like SuperTuxKart: see [Racing karts on a Rust GPU kernel driver](https://www.collabora.com/news-and-blog/news-and-events/racing-karts-on-a-rust-gpu-kernel-driver.html).

 ## Can I try it out?